Review: Don’t Open the Door by Allison Brennan

 My Review:

 There’s a reason why so many jokes about how good a friend one is or has begin with something about moving, burying or just hiding bodies.
-As in the dead body or body of the enemies that you’ve killed.
+As in the dead body or bodies of the enemies that you’ve killed.
 It’s usually a joke.

 It’s also deadly serious in this mystery thriller, as the case begins with dead bodies.
 Bird bodies, killed by toxic runoff from an illegal waste dump.
 Probably waste from the local copper refining operation.